Project

 The challenge

-Greece has the fastest-deteriorating environment and poorest marine conservation status in Europe, caused by overfishing, pollution, coastal development, unsustainable tourism, invasive species and marine traffic.
+Greece has one of the longest coastlines in Europe, but suffers from multiple threats that include overfishing, pollution, coastal development, unsustainable tourism, invasive species and marine traffic.

 Our strategy